pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 Check the [Frequency Tuning page](/docs/Frequency_Tuning.md) to determine it.

 Low power: enable/disable the LNA stage on the RF component to use depending on the distance with the TX.

+### Sub_protocol CloneTX - *1*
+Enables to clone a FrSky TX in FrSkyD/D8 or FrSkyX/D16 v1.xxx FCC/LBT mode.

+Clone mode operation:
+- Select the FrSkyRX protocol, subprotocol CloneTX
+- Place both the orginal TX and multi in bind mode
+- Wait for the bind to complete
+- From there the FrSkyD or FrSkyX protocol will now clone the original TX

+Notes:
+- For FrSkyD, only the RX number used during bind is cloned -> you can't use RX num anymore
+- For FrSkyX, RX number has to be adjusted on each model to match the original TX model
+- Once the clone mode is activated the FrSkyD or FrSkyX protocols will always use the clone mode.
+If you want to disable CloneTX, you must do a bind with the FrSkyRX protocol and subprotocol RX.

 ## HITEC - *39*
 Models: OPTIMA, MINIMA and MICRO receivers.